We are committed to ensuring that you are able to live in a

 can also arrange for an interpreter to be present, or same sex

-Once our Home Living Advisor or Neighbourhood Partner has
+Once the Home Living Advisor or Neighbourhood Partner

-established all the facts of the case, we will also agree an action
+has established all the facts of the case, we will agree an action

 plan to help us to resolve the problem together.
 We